sneakysneak/docs/pages/utility-connectors/06-generic-webhook.md

 You should then build both Cycles or Templates before making the linkage.
 When you add the Webhook trigger to Cycle 2 you will be given the URL to which the post should be made.
 This should be copied to the settings section of the POST in Cycle 1 and added to the field mappings.

-In testing of running this kind of structure you must start Cycle 2 before Cycle 1.
-If you do not do this there is the danger that the webhook receiver is not active before the POST has been made.
+When testing or running this kind of 'linked Cycles' structure you must start Cycle 2 before Cycle 1.
+If you do not do this there is the danger that the webhook receiver will not active before the POST has been made.

 In this example 2 Cycles have been used but the same procedure can be set up to chain together a whole series of Integrations.